eniac/otti/README.md

-# Compiler: Name of compiler or some descriptor
+# Compiler from C to circuit representations

+Currently, the compiler goes from C to:
+- R1CS
+- SMT

 # Install